rishabhnambiar/discourse-release-notes-tracker/features.md

 - Add basic instrumentation to defer queue
 - Show more context in Discourse topic oneboxes
 - Allow group owners promote more owners

-#### Cool Features from latest july 14 dump

-- Enable_public_channels site setting
-- New Discourse Lightbox using Glimmer
-- Inline topic summary.
-Cached version accessible to everyone.(is this AI?)
-- Show tooltip for bootstrap mode
-- Warn about outdated translation overrides in admin dashboard
-- Basic support for threads.net onebox
-- Enable loading slider by default
-- New jump to channel menu
-- Introduce 'loading slider' for page navigations